JartanFTW/kot-skipper/README.md

 This tool allows you to automatically skip through bases for target gold count and/or target gems color/tier.

+Currently only Bluestacks has been tested for functionality.

+**You MUST enable android debug bridge in Settings > Advanced**

 Example use:
 `main.py bluestacks -gd 50000 --gems 4 6 r5 b`